-If you’re seriously considering opening your own daycare center, it’s likely that you’ve already been caring for children in your area for some time and have built up a network of local parents.
-That’s one, valuable method of attracting customers (aka word of mouth) covered.
+You’ll also want to include a marketing plan.
+If you’re seriously researching how to start a daycare business, it’s likely that you’ve already been caring for children in your area for some time and have built up a network of local parents.
+That’s one valuable method of attracting customers (aka word of mouth) covered.
 Still, implementing even a basic marketing plan can help define and legitimize your business—and if you need to implement a waitlist as a result, that’s great too!

 Analog marketing techniques would work well here, too.
-If possible, consider distributing flyers or brochures to your libraries, schools, places of worship, or any other local gathering spots.
+If possible, consider distributing flyers or brochures to nearby libraries, schools, places of worship, or any other local gathering spots.

-Most entrepreneurs bootstrap their businesses at the beginning, as it’s difficult for brand-new businesses with limited credit history to secure outside financing, either from a bank or from an alternative lender.
+Most entrepreneurs bootstrap their businesses at the beginning, as it’s difficult for brand-new businesses with limited credit history to secure a business loan, either from a bank or from an alternative lender.

 That said, your financing options aren’t limited to your own purse strings (or your friends’ and family’s).
-Here are a few other ways for new daycare businesses to obtain funding:
+Here are a few other ways to get funding and loans for a child care business:

 Although most SBA loans are available only to businesses with a few years of experience under their belts, SBA Microloans are actually designed to help startups get off the ground.
 They’re especially accessible to women, veterans, minorities, and business owners in low-income areas.
 And unlike most other SBA loan programs, SBA Microloans are disbursed by nonprofit lenders, rather than banks.